xavibenjamin/brightlycolored.org/_posts/2016-10-04-2016s-subscription-drive-winners.markdown

 ---
+title: 2016's Subscription Drive Winners
+date: 2016-10-04 12:33:00 -05:00
+tags:
+- from the editor
+- site news
 layout: post
-title: "2016's Subscription Drive Winners"

 custom_type: post
-tags: [from the editor, site news]
-date: 2016-10-04 12:33
 subtitle: The first annual subscription drive on <em>The Bold Report</em> has come to an end.
 Here is what happened.
 ---

 What an awesome week.
 I published the anniversary post last Monday, and we had quite a few new people visit the site and subscribe.
 Thank you!
 We've got some great stuff publishing soon.

 ## The Winners